Before you pay

 Driving eligibility

-The payment of the driver’s licence fines or reinstatement fee does not guarantee that you will be eligible to drive.
+Paying defaulted driver’s licence fines or reinstatement fees does not guarantee that you will be eligible to drive.

 If you are eligible to drive:

-• a temporary driver's licence (if eligible) will be available for you to download, print, sign and carry with you at the end of the online payment
+• a temporary driver's licence will be available for you to download, print, sign and carry with you at the end of the online payment

-• a “Notice of Outstanding Licensing Requirements” including a temporary driver’s licence (if eligible) will be mailed to you the next business day
+• a "Notice of Outstanding Licensing Requirements", including a temporary driver’s licence, will be mailed to you

-• a new driver’s licence will be mailed to you in 4-5 weeks
+A new driver’s licence will be mailed to you in 4-6 weeks.

 Driver’s licence number or suspension number